When Bollywood traveled to Pakistan - ExBulletin

 Dil Bole Hadippa

-Punjaban obsessed cricketer Rani Mukerji impersonates Sardar Boy to earn a place in the team.
+Punjaban-obsessed cricketer Rani Mukerji impersonates Sardar Boy to earn a spot in the team.

 And because she’s so good, she almost doesn’t get caught until the big final game when India play Pakistan in Pakistan.